SkyAphid/GoogleSheetsTableOfContents/README.md

 - Find "NOKORIWARETableOfContentsGenerator"
 - Click "ADD FUNCTION" to its lower right

+You can rename the function to something prettier like "Table of Contents" by using the Manage Macros button.

 ## Using It ##
 After installing:
 - Open Tools dropdown from the Google Sheet toobar